gazebosim/docs/dome/install_ubuntu_src.md

-# Source Installation on Ubuntu Focal
+# Source Installation on Ubuntu

+These instructions apply to Ubuntu Bionic or Focal.

 ## Install tools